 Turning in late homework assignments, making up quizzes, or tests will result in a grade deduction as detailed in the school attendance policy.
-ETI School of Skilled Trades understands that obstacles may arise, however consistently missing class on quiz, test, lab, or assignment due dates will ultimately result in a lower grade.
+ETI School of Skilled Trades understands that life sometimes gets in the way, however consistently missing class on quiz, test, lab, or assignment due dates will ultimately result in a lower grades.

 There is no opportunity to re-take any failed quiz or exam.

-The school reserves the right to discontinue the training of any student who does not maintain the standards of the school with respect to their grades, conduct or attendance.
+The school reserves the right to discontinue the training of any student who does not maintain standards of the school with respect to their grades, conduct or attendance.